microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

       </p>
   - Under Device ID, create a custom Device ID.
 Enter in a device ID eg. MyRaspberryPi.

-  - Leave the Authentication Type as Symmetric Key.
+  - Leave the Authentication Type as Symmetric Key.<BR>
   (Note: Communication between IoT devices and the IoT Hub can be secured using two methods.
 In these labs, we will use SAS based tokens but a higher level of security can be provided through the use of X.509 based certificates.
 See the following for best practices on securing your [IoT Architecture] (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-deployment).

   - Select Auto Generate Keys under "Authentication Key".